baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-use-gpg-to-encrypt-and-sign-messages.md

 * [SKS OpenPGP Public Key Server](http://keys.gnupg.net/)

-# Set Up GPG Keys
+# Generate Your GPG Keys
 GPG is often installed by default on Linux, but it is not, you can install it with: `sudo apt-get install gnupg`.